 Utahns rejoice as snowfall continues to stack up across the Beehive State.
 Skiers and snowboarders celebrate the best conditions in 20 years.
 Those concerned about historic drought in the region look forward to some reprieve this spring and summer.
 But as the snow water equivalent (or depth of water that would cover the ground if the snow were melted) climbs 50 percent above the 30-year average, conditions in the northeastern part of the state could spell disaster for some of Utah’s grazing wildlife.

 On Jan.
-23, Utah’s Department of Wildlife Resources announced that it had enacted an emergency feeding program for mule deer in Rich and Summit counties.
+23, Utah’s Division of Wildlife Resources announced that it had enacted an emergency feeding program for mule deer in Rich and Summit counties.
 This is the first time the agency has taken this precaution since 2017.

 After conducting routine health checks on big game animals in the area earlier this month, biologists had discovered lower-than-average body fat in some of the mule deer.
 To help these herds make it through the the winter, wildlife managers started feeding them special pellets at 11 locations in Rich County on Jan.
 20. A separate feeding location will also be established in neighboring Summit County.
 Both counties are located on the Wyoming border and encompass some of Utah’s highest country.

 At the same time, DWR Northern Region wildlife manager Jim Christensen has called on the public to avoid feeding deer themselves, especially if they plan on serving hay or alfalfa.